renatoathaydes/format-ansi/README.md

 Basic functionality to format text with ANSI colors and styles.

-This library is focused on performance, hence it avoids allocating memory.
+This library is focused on performance and usability.
-It provides an API similar to `CL:FORMAT`, which allows for efficient output.
+It provides an API similar to `CL:FORMAT` which allows for efficient output and is easy to remember.

 ## Usage

-* Basic string argument, set background, foreground and style:
+* Basic string argument, setting background, foreground and style:

 ```lisp
 (ansi:format-ansi T "Example"